quux00/mybatis-koans/README.md

 A software koan comes in the form of a broken unit test that you must fix to get it to pass, usually by filling in the blanks or entire missing sections.
 The koan is intended to teach one or a small set of cohesive features about the language or tool being studied.

+This set of koans focus on the excellent [MyBatis data mapper framework](http://code.google.com/p/mybatis/wiki/Welcome?tm=6) for Java.
+MyBatis 3 has made significant changes from the previous iBATIS framework and these koans are designed to help you learn how MyBatis 3 works.

 The structure of these koans is inspired by the challenging and informative [Neo4j koans](https://github.com/jimwebber/neo4j-tutorial) by Jim Webber and colleagues.

 ---